 In 2011, she earned a second master’s degree at New York University’s Science, Health, and Environmental Writing Program (SHERP).

-She writes for venues such as The New York Times, Smithsonian, Scientific American, the New Scientist, Wired UK, Audubon Magazine, Slate, Popular Mechanics, ScienceNOW, OnEarth, NOVA, Scholastic, Edible Magazine, and others, and blogs for Smithsonian.
+She writes for venues such as the New York Times, Smithsonian, Scientific American, the New Scientist, Wired UK, Audubon Magazine, Slate, Boing Boing, Popular Mechanics, OnEarth, NOVA, Edible Magazine, and others, and blogs for Smithsonian.
 She also publishes a column, Last Place on Earth, on BBC Future.
 She lives in Brooklyn.